getgrav/grav-learn/pages/08.advanced/03.debugging/docs.md

 ![](config.png)

+!!
+The first time you enable it, the debug bar might appear as a little Grav icon in the bottom left of the page.
+Clicking that will show the full debug bar.

 The PHP Debug Bar still provides an overall **processing time** as well as **memory usage**, but it now has several tabs that provide more detailed information.

 The first tab is for **Messages** and you can use this to help debug your Grav development process by posting information to this tab from your code.